-They weren't Mounties or correction facility workers.
+They weren't officers or correction facility workers.
 Like Fox, they were there to learn.
 Unlike Fox, they had come by choice.

 It seemed at first like a condensed history class, as the instructors raced through time:

 These may seem like nothing more than a series of historical moments you might memorize when cramming for an exam.
-But for Fox, who'd been a Mountie for about five years by the time she took the Yukon course, it was key to understanding the tension in Watson Lake.
-It was, she explained, the first time she realized that RCMP officers had forcibly removed Indigenous children from their homes and corralled them in the residential schools where many children were abused emotionally, physically—some sexually.
+But for Fox, who'd been an officer for about five years by the time she took the Yukon course, it was key to understanding the tension in Watson Lake.
+It was, she explained, the first time she realized that RCMP officers had forcibly removed Indigenous children from their homes and corralled them in the residential schools where many children were abused emotionally and physically—some sexually.